garykac/woven/docs/rules.md

 If you do not have any mana available in your MANA POOL, then the spell has no effect.

+You can abandon a TENDRIL and return the mana back into your MANA POOL at any time during your turn.

 #### Charges

-When a spell requires a CHARGE, you must take mana from your MANA POOL and place it on the spell.
+When a spell requires a CHARGE, you must take mana from your MANA POOL and place it on the spell card.

 If you do not have any mana available in your MANA POOL, then the spell has no effect.

+Unless otherwise specified, CHARGEs can be spent at any time (even during another player's turn).
+A common use for CHARGEs is to be able to react to an opponent's action (attacking, pushing, et al.)

+You can abandon a CHARGE and return the mana back into your MANA POOL at any time during your turn.

 ### End of Turn Actions